 Edema is swelling in the body caused by excessive fluid accumulating in the tissues.
 When the amount of fluid in this space is more than 2.5 or three liters, the symptom becomes apparent.
 When edema is extreme and generalized across the entire body, it is called anasarca.
-This serious condition often indicates a life-threatening underlying condition.
+This serious condition can be life-threatening and often indicates an underlying condition.

 Edema typically appears as swelling in the feet, hands, and face.
-In most cases, it is temporary and does not require treatment.
+In many cases, it is temporary and does not require treatment.
 Regular edema can be caused by water retention, sitting or standing for too long, and menstruation.
 When this is the cause, edema generally goes away by itself.
-Anasarca is much more severe.
+Anasarca is more severe than regular edema.
 Rather than being isolated to a limb or body part, it involves tissues all across the body and requires medical treatment.

 Early signs of edema include limbs looking swollen, clothing being too tight, being unable to remove a ring from your finger, or heaviness in the limb.
 Anasarca occurs when this swelling spreads to multiple areas of the body.
 It may become hard to move affected joints, and the skin may begin to feel warm and taut.

 Edema occurs when fluid moves from the vascular space into the tissues.
 This reduces blood volume, which in turn reduces the amount of fluid reaching tissues.
 When this happens to the kidneys, they start to retain water and sodium.
-The body uses some of this extra fluid to replace the lost blood volume, but this fluid primarily enters the tissue if the underlying cause of edema has not resolved.
-The edema worsens and may progress to anasarca.
+The body uses some of this extra fluid to replace the lost blood volume, but this fluid primarily enters the tissue, causing edema.
+The problem may worsen and progress to anasarca.

 Anasarca can also result from blood clots, burns, sepsis, trauma, allergic reactions, tumors, lymphatic obstruction, lymph node resections, and malnutrition.
 Treating edema early, before it progresses to anasarca, can prevent complications that hinder recovery, including skin breakdown, infections, and ulcerations.